 While there he was deeply involved in student affairs, helping to organise the Literacy and Dramatic Society, charing the Cultural and Debating Society and serving as treasurer on the Student Representative Council.
 He also took five correspondence courses at the University of South Africa.

-In 1954 he graduated with his Teachers Diploma and in 1955 obtained his Bachelor of Arts Degree.
+In 1954 Desmond Tutu graduated with his Teachers Diploma and in 1955 obtained his Bachelor of Arts Degree.
 1955 was also the year Tutu began his career as a high school teacher where he got first-hand exposure to the Bantu Education Act that was implemented in 1953.
 Under the Act, black students were subjected to a rudimentary education, which seriously limited their future prospects.
 Tutu was outraged by this and eventually left teaching in protest.

 In 1958 Tutu enrolled at St Peter’s Theological College where he studied the Bible, Anglican doctrine and Christian Ethics.
 He gained a reputation for being exceptionally intelligent and industrious while maintaining a sense of humility.
 His paper on Christianity and Islam won the archbishop’s annual essay prize.